How to Prevent De-Icing Salt from Damaging Concrete In Winter

 Winter is here, and winter weather means plenty of salt dumped on roads and driveways.
 That salt can damage concrete, especially if it’s new.
 If your concrete is not mixed, installed, sealed, or cured properly, it’s at risk of being weaker and more susceptible to damage in winter from below-freezing temperatures and de-icing salts.
 Simply put, it’s never been more important to invest in a concrete sealer and other protective products!

 De-icing salts exacerbate the effects of the freeze-thaw cycle on concrete, making concrete more prone to cracking.
 And come spring, cracked concrete means you’ll have to spend more money to repair or replace your concrete.

 So the best thing you can do to protect your concrete and your investment during the harsh winter—and save your money come spring—is to ensure you have quality concrete from reliable and experienced concrete suppliers and understand these causes of winter damage and how you can prevent it.

 How De-Icing Salt Damages Concrete

-Concrete absorbs water.
-So if you add rock salt to ice and snow, it will form salt-water slush.
-As this melts, the concrete will absorb the water.
+Concrete is like a stiff sponge that absorbs water.
+And if you add rock salt to ice and snow, it will form salt-water slush.
+As this slush melts, the concrete will absorb the water.

 The only way young concrete can withstand the below-freezing temperatures of winter is if your concrete suppliers added enough cement to the mix, and this cement was not diluted with water.
 Cement creates a hydration reaction that emits heat in the concrete, preventing it from freezing.

-How to Prevent Damage To Concrete
+How to Prevent Damage to Concrete

 Here are some suggestions for ensuring your concrete will be strong and able to withstand many winters without damage: